TheIconfactory/Tapestry/Documentation/GettingStarted.md

 That’s why we created Tapestry Loom: it lets you do all your work on a Mac and uses the same code as the mobile app to process information.
 It’s like a cross between the Xcode Simulator and a web browser.

-Tapestry Loom is currently [available in TestFlight](https://testflight.apple.com/join/SMcNQbCs).
-It’s an important tool that will eventually be a free download on the Mac App Store.
+Tapestry Loom is a [free download](https://apps.apple.com/app/tapestry-loom/id6578414736?mt=12&pt=8934&at=10l4G7&ct=TAPESTRY_REPO) on the Mac App Store.
+You can also join the [TestFlight](https://testflight.apple.com/join/SMcNQbCs) to get versions that are in development.

 The first thing you need to do is tell Loom where your "Connectors" folder is located.
 Use _File_ > _Select Connectors Folder…_ (or **Cmd-F**) to bring up a standard dialog and **Open** the folder you created above.